-Under applicable SEC regulations, members of the board of Crown Crafts and other director nominees may be deemed to be "participants" with respect to the Company's solicitation of proxies in connection with the 2010 annual meeting.
+Under applicable SEC regulations, members of the board of Crown Crafts may be deemed to be "participants" with respect to the Company's solicitation of proxies in connection with the 2011 annual meeting.
 Information concerning participants is provided below.

 The following table sets forth the name, principal occupation and principal business address of each of the Company's directors and director nominees: